Smooth Cartan triples and Lie twists over Hausdorff \'etale Lie groupoids: Introduction

 There are two parts to our answer to this question.
 The first part deals with whether the Weyl groupoid $G$ can be made into a Lie groupoid.
 This is reasonably straightforward.
 We prove in Section~\ref{sec:etale smooth units} that if $G$ is an \'etale groupoid and $G\z$ is a manifold, then there is a unique smooth structure on $G$ with respect to which the range map is smooth.
 The source map is also smooth with respect to this structure if and only if the partial homeomorphisms $r(\gamma) \mapsto s(\gamma)$, $\gamma \in U$, determined by open bisections $U$ of $G$ are in fact diffeomorphisms, and in this case $G$ is a Lie groupoid.
-Translating via Renault's theory into statements about normalisers, this is equivalent to the condition that for each normaliser of the Cartan subalgebra $B$, the partial homeomorphism on $\widehat{B}$ determined by the partial-isometric factor in its polar decomposition is a partial \emph{diffeomorphism}, and we prove that this is equivalent to the existence of a family $\mathscr{N}$ of normalisers $n$ that densely span $A$ and satisfy $nB^\infty n^{*} \cup n^{*} B^\infty n \subseteq B^\infty$.
+Translating via Renault's theory into statements about normalisers, this is equivalent to the condition that for each normaliser of the Cartan subalgebra $B$, the partial homeomorphism on $\widehat{B}$ determined by the partial-isometric factor in its polar decomposition is a partial \emph{diffeomorphism}, and we prove that when $n^*n$ and $nn^*$ are smooth, this can be characterised in terms of conjugation by $n$ and $n^*$ carrying appropriate collections of smooth functions to smooth functions.